RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-advanced-introduction.md

 ### Guides

-- [Deploy required microservices](/docs/setup/swarm/microservice-setup) introduces you the REGARDS microservices and the way to enable them depending on your needs.
+- [Deploy required microservices](/docs/setup/swarm/advanced/microservice-setup) introduces you the REGARDS microservices and the way to enable them depending on your needs.
-- [Postgres Database](/docs/setup/swarm/postgres-database/) shows you how to connect microservices to external databases. **Highly recommended**
+- [Postgres Database](/docs/setup/swarm/advanced/postgres-database/) shows you how to connect microservices to external databases. **Highly recommended**
-- [Microservices optimizations](/docs/setup/swarm/optimizations/) provides you all the possible inventory configurations to optimize microservices.
+- [Microservices optimizations](/docs/setup/swarm/advanced/optimizations/) provides you all the possible inventory configurations to optimize microservices.
+- [Ansible Vault](/docs/setup/swarm/advanced/ansible-vault/) allows you to crypt passwords inside your inventory and commit them on Git safely. **Highly recommended**

 ### Run changes after inventory modification